alexpablo-code/alexpablo-code/README.md

 - 🔭 I’m currently working on a restaurant website

-- 🌱 I’m currently learning Netlify
+- 🌱 I’m currently learning Render Deployment

 - ❓ Ask me about anything related to Python/MERN stack and related technologies